 The funding of the international management of the EITI reflects its multi-stakeholder support.
 About US$ 3m a year covers the salaries and associated costs for staff, a small Chairman’s office, Board meetings, travel and conference costs, consultants, and communications.

-Under the EITI Rules, implementing country governments, paid for the implementation and Validation of their EITI process.
-Under the EITI Standard, implementing country governments are expected to pay for the implementation of their EITI process, whilst Validation is to be covered by the international management of the EITI.
+Under the EITI Rules, implementing country governments, paid for the implementation and validation of their EITI process.
+Under the EITI Standard, implementing country governments are expected to pay for the implementation of their EITI process, whilst validation is to be covered by the EITI international management.